texastribune/data-visuals-guides/computer-setup.md

 git config --global user.name "<your-name>"
 ```

 Next we'll set your email.
 This needs to be an email account associated with your Github account.
-Like the name, this email will be publically available and attached to each of your commits.
+Like the name, this email will be publicly available and attached to each of your commits.
 If you don't know which emails are under your GitHub account, you can [check on GitHub](https://github.com/settings/emails).

 ```sh
 git config --global user.email "<your-email>"